-You enlisted in the Navy on 26 July 1982 at age 18.
-You served without disciplinary incident until 14 December 1983, when you received nonjudicial punishment (NJP) for wrongful use of cocaine.
-The punishment imposed was restriction and extra duty for 45 days, reduction to paygrade E-2, and a \$668 forfeiture of pay.
+You enlisted in the Navy on 25 April 1985 at age 18 and began a period of active duty on 18 September 1985.
+You served without disciplinary incident until 7 March 1988, when you received nonjudicial punishment (NJP) for absence from your appointed place of duty.
+The punishment imposed was reduction to paygrade E-3, restriction and extra duty for 14 days, and a \$150 forfeiture of pay, all of which was suspended for six months.
+A year later, on 20 March 1989, you received NJP for wrongful use of marijuana.
+The punishment imposed was reduction to paygrade E-3, restriction for 60 days, and a \$800 forfeiture of pay.

-Subsequently, you were processed for an administrative separation by reason of misconduct due to drug abuse.
-After waiving your procedural rights, the discharge authority directed your commanding officer to issue you an other than honorable discharge by reason of misconduct due to drug abuse, and on 7 March 1984, you were so discharged.
+Subsequently, you were notified of pending administrative separation action by reason of misconduct due to drug abuse.
+After consulting with legal counsel, you elected to present your case to an administrative discharge board (ADB).
+On 21 April 1989 an ADB recommended discharge under other than honorable conditions by reason of misconduct due to drug abuse.
+On 24 April 1989 your commanding officer, in concurrence with the ADB, also recommended discharge under other than honorable conditions by reason of misconduct due to drug abuse.
+On 11 August 1989 the discharge authority approved these recommendations and directed your commanding officer to issue you an other than honorable discharge by reason of misconduct due to drug abuse, and on 22 August 1989, you were so discharged.

-The Board, in its review of your entire record and application, carefully weighed all potentially mitigating factors, such as your youth, post service conduct, and desire to upgrade your discharge.
-Nevertheless, the Board concluded these factors were not sufficient to warrant recharacterization of your discharge because of the seriousness of your drug related misconduct which resulted in an NJP.
-Finally, you were given an opportunity to defend yourself, but waived your procedural right to present your case to an administrative discharge board.
+The Board, in its review of your entire record and application, carefully weighed all potentially mitigating factors, such as your youth and desire to upgrade your discharge.
+Nevertheless, the Board concluded these factors were not sufficient to warrant recharacterization of your discharge because of the seriousness of your drug related misconduct.
 Accordingly, your application has been denied.